 Any enquiries which concern something outside your area of expertise, or University policy, a controversial topic or the personal details of a current or past member of staff or student, should be referred to the University Communications Office.

 If the journalist wants to speak to you about something within your field, find out the following important pieces of information before accepting:

 |Their name, the name of the newspaper/broadcasting company and their direct line number.|

 |The subject matter, their news angle and who will be interviewing you if it is not person calling.|

-If you want time to think, or to consult the University's in-house PR Office or a colleague, ask the journalist what their deadline is and get back to them as quickly as possible.
+If you want time to think, or to consult the University's in-house Communications Office or a colleague, ask the journalist what their deadline is and get back to them as quickly as possible.

 If the journalist wants an immediate comment, say you will call back after checking some facts and figures.
 In fact it is often a good idea to collect your thoughts before commenting.
 Remember the way and speed with which you deal with a media enquiry will affect the media’s perception of you and the University, so respond within a reasonable timescale.

 If you do not want to take part in an interview, politely decline and where possible refer the journalist to a colleague or the Communications Office who may be able to help.
 Never say “no comment” as it will make you look like you have something to hide.

 If you are unable to speak for practical reasons, such as the fact that the results of your research are not yet complete, say so.
 You may be able to interest the journalist in other research you are involved in or a future project that may be newsworthy.